kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Switch

-This flow processes some tasks conditionally depending on a contextual value.
+This task processes some tasks conditionally depending on a contextual value.
 In this case, an input value will trigger only some parts of the flow.

 ```yaml